cristaloleg/awesome-manifesto/README.md

   - sharing knowledge is a best way to inspire
 - [ ] monthly geek swag <3
   - t-shirt, hoodies and all other stuff
+- [ ] health food on the kitchen
+  - candies are cool, but I would like to live longer